 Evaluating Joyful Movement: tools to deepen exercise satisfaction

 Is your current exercise routine truly improving your well-being, including your body, mood, mind, and relationships?
 Let’s take a closer look.
 Review the statements below and determine which ones match your experience over the past month, or any recent period of consistent exercise.
 There are no right or wrong answers; we're simply gathering information!
 These markers can help you assess your current satisfaction, but remember that everyone’s journey is unique, and some statements may not align with your personal exercise goals.
+Also note, this is a fluid self-check-in, not a scorecard.
 So, let’s explore!
-On a separate sheet of paper or in your phone, keep track of how many statements below, apply to you:
+On a separate sheet of paper or in your phone, read each statement and label whether it applies to you “rarely, often, or never.”

 1. Outlook and Motivation: I look forward to my exercise sessions & feel present while working out.
-It’s easy for me to maintain motivation & I have a clear long term goal with exercise.
+I’ve found tools or support systems that help me start or return to movement even when I don’t feel like it, in order to move toward clear, long term goals with exercise.

 2. Self-Acceptance: it’s rare that I find myself comparing my abilities or body to others.
 I have an appreciation for my unique strengths.
 I practice healthy coping skills in the face of adversity or when my body is not meeting expectations.